Community-Acquired Pneumonia in Adults

 How is community-acquired pneumonia diagnosed?

 Your healthcare provider will ask about your more recent symptoms and your past health problems.
-He or she will also do a physical exam, including a careful exam of your lungs.
+They will also do a physical exam, including a careful exam of your lungs.

 Lab tests can be very helpful in diagnosing CAP.
 Some tests you might need are: